-The wave loading on the individual plastic circles constituting the farm structure is significant in a swell event because the diameter of each cage is less than the swell wave length - deepwater wavelength $L{\rm o}$ = 1.56.
-T^2 = 98 m for an 8 second period wave.
-The MarineFlex units incorporated in the mooring arrangement allow the plate circles to move with the swell waves and minimise wave loading.

-For short period waves because the diameter is several multiples of the short period wave length the resulting net wave force is close to zero.
-The wave induced hydrodynamic force on the cage is forward, in the direction of wave advance, under the wave crest and backward under the trough.
+The wave loading on the farm structure results in a low net or overall mooring load on the farm because the length of the farm structure is similar to the swell wave length - deepwater wavelength $L_0 = 1.56$ .
+T = 98 m for an 8 second period wave - and several multiples of the short period wave length.
+The wave induced hydrodynamic force on the structure is forward, in the direction of wave advance, under the wave crest and backward under the trough.
 The forces cancel out over a complete wave length.